 ![]() |

 | From an October 1965 Oakland Tribune ad—The Hofmann Company sold Carlton Square as winning the jackpot.
-The payoff is Formica counters, underground utilities, and community TV aerial service, |
+The payoff is Formica counters, underground utilities, and community TV aerial service. |

-Where is Carlton Square in Livermore?
+Where Carlton Square is located in Livermore

 ![]() |